awesomemotive/edd-product-updates/README.md

 7. Customize your product update emails!

 ## Known Issues
-* Needs to be tested with more email templates
 * Filters and actions need to be added throughout

 ## Limitations